 We hear about Big Pharma, Big Ag, etc, but what about Big Sunscreen?

 It’s real.
 Big sunscreen brands of course were concerned that they would lose market share in Hawaii.
 There have been mineral-based alternatives available for years that are “reef safe,” and the big companies had to scramble to reformulate or at best only offer one of their current products instead of an endcap full of a dizzying array of choices.
 They chose to fight the legislation first before succumbing to reformulating.

 The thing is, they act like they’re looking out for consumer health, blaming “weak science” for being behind the bill and throwing the risk of skin cancer in our faces.
 If it’s bad science, it’s hard to believe that half the Great Barrier Reef died off in just the past two years alone without human intervention.

 In reality, there are options that protect our skin as well (or better than!) those with oxybenzone and octinoxate.

 The best ones are those with one single active ingredient: zinc oxide.
-It’s the only FDA-approved active sunscreen ingredient that protects from both UVA and UVB rays without having to mixed with something else – that’s why you see so many actives on most sunscreens, because nothing but zinc can offer full broad spectrum protection by itself.
+It’s the only FDA-approved active sunscreen ingredient that protects from both UVA and UVB rays without having to mix with something else – that’s why you see so many actives on most sunscreens because nothing but zinc can offer full broad-spectrum protection by itself.
 More on safe sunscreen and skin cancer dangers here.